Customize Consent Preferences

 27 August 2024

-As R&D tax credit experts, we’ll be the first to admit that the claims process can often be complicated.
+As R&D tax credit specialists, we’ll be the first to admit that the claims process can often be complicated.
 Given their complexity, many R&D tax credits claims may contain errors that could raise red flags with HMRC, causing them to open an enquiry.

 While this may seem like a scary situation, the fact of the matter is that most R&D tax credit enquiries are resolved by providing extra documentation and answering a few questions to support the claim.
 But what happens if an enquiry is launched due to more than just a few simple mistakes, and you’re asked to pay back the tax credit relief?